 Personalities That Work Well Here: Bashpole Software seeks individuals who are interested in making the world a better place through the use and production of technology.
 Ideal candidates are self-disciplined and skillfully maintain a balance of independence and collaboration in order to work at their own pace and get the job done.

 Points of Inspiration: our approaches to advertising, customer education, and measuring return-on-investment are a possible solution to what Dan Pallotta proposed about overhead versus the importance of scaling up for non-profits.
 Also, did you know that the theories of Universal Gravitation and Relativity were both invented by people who were working from home?
-We are creating the virtual workplace of the future along the lines of what the CEO of Automattic, a company worth more than $3B that has over 1,400 employees who almost entirely work remotely, calls Level 5, and GitLab, which is entirely remote and had an IPO worth $15B.
+We are creating the virtual workplace of the future along the lines of what the CEO of Automattic, a company worth more than $3B with over 1,400 employees who almost entirely work remotely, calls Level 5, and GitLab, which is entirely remote and had an IPO worth $15B.

 Click on the following headings to see the full names of our internships, intern testimonials, and job openings: